-This will normally be demonstrated by achieving the required results in the academic version of the IELTS test: a minimum score of 7 in all areas of the test (speaking, reading, writing and listening).
+This will normally be demonstrated by achieving the minimum results in the academic version of the IELTS test.
 We only accept IELTS scores that are less than two years old.

 Sometimes we will accept other evidence of your English language capability.
 Please see our English language requirements guidance for more information.

 You will have to give details of your registration or licensing for all the medical regulatory authorities of any countries where you have practised or held registration or a licence in the last five years.
 This includes details of medical regulatory authorities that you have been registered or licensed with but not practised under their jurisdiction.

 Certificates of Good Standing

 You will need to give us a Certificate of Good Standing (CGS) from each of the medical regulatory authorities that you have listed.

 This may be known as a certificate of past good standing if you are no longer registered with that authority.

 Certificates of Good Standing can take some time to arrive, please make sure you have all CGS before you apply.

 You can find more information on CGS in our application guidance.

 - For more information please see our PLAB Test guidance.